TheHotMessExpress/recipe-finder/README.md

 I have 2 more classes at emu.
 My Major is computer science.
 I plan to help on the front end with this project

 #### Camden Fisher
+Currently in my second to last semester at EMU.
+Graduating in Fall 2023 with a BS in Computer Science.

 #### Andrew Moots
 This is my final semester at EMU, majoring in Computer Science.
 I enjoy designing databases and backend functionality.